🇰🇷

 📋 Requirements

-• Business invitation letter from Korean company (if applying for visa)
+• Business invitation letter from a Korean company or organization

 📝 Application Steps